CxELabs/M365HOL/instructions.md

 * **Create read-only mode**: By monitoring and blocking custom in-app activities you can create a read-only mode to specific apps for specific users.
 * **Restrict user sessions from non-corporate networks**: Users accessing a protected app from a location that is not part of your corporate network, are allowed restricted access and the download of sensitive materials is blocked or protected.

->:memo: In this lab, we will cover only some scenarios.

 ---